akruszewski/gibl/manuscript/chapter2.md

 The language is used in a variety of contexts such as scripting, general-purpose programming, computer science education, and research.

 It has been used for commercial projects.
-One notable example is the Hacker News website, which runs on Arc, a programming language developed itself in Racket.
+One notable example is the Hacker News website, which runs on Arc, a programming language developed in Racket.
 Racket is also used to teach students algebra through game development.

 Scheme, the programming language from which Racket was influenced and based upon, was created in the 1970s at the MIT by Guy L. Steele and Gerald Jay Sussman.